Answers to Frequently Asked Questions

-After paying for a copy of Editor or of Editor for Word, within twenty-four hours you will receive an e-mail containing a link to download the program from the Internet.
+Within twenty-four hours after paying for a copy of Editor, you will receive an e-mail containing a link to download the program from the Internet.
 The downloaded file will install Editor and can serve as your backup if you keep a copy on a removable medium like a thumb/stick/flash drive or writable CD.